Kitura/kitura.dev/en/resources/tutorials/templating.md

 ```

 # Rendering a template
 You can render a template by calling the `response.render(_:context)` function.
-Example code for the `document.mustache` and `document.stencil` template files:
+Here's the the code for the `document.mustache` and `document.stencil` template files we referenced earlier:

 ```swift
 // Handle HTTP GET requests to GRMustache/